vp-82/Data-Engineering-2023-HS/Week_04/01_Cloud_Composer_Local_Environment.md

 pip install apache-airflow[google]
 ```

 ##### 3. Verify the installation by running `airflow` in the terminal.
-You should see the airflow command’s help output
+You should see the airflow command’s help output.

 #### Task 2: Initialize Apache Airflow